• Skip to primary navigation

 Ingredients

-• Ground Cinnamon (Yes, a small amount is safe for dogs)
+• Ground Cinnamon – A small amount of cinnamon is safe for dogs and adds a warm flavor.

-• Liver Sprinkles – a great ingredient for treats that dogs just love.
+• Liver Sprinkles – Liver powder adds protein and has a savory flavor that many dogs love.

 Equipment Needed